huuff/exobrain/computer-technology/unix/git/three-trees.md

 * `git add` moves files from the working directory to the index (staging area)
 * `git reset` can do various things
   * `git reset --soft «commit»` moves the branch that HEAD is pointing to but it doesn't change the index nor the working directory
-  * `git reset --mixed «commit»` (the default when `git reset «commit»` is specified) moes the branch that HEAD is pointing to, but also updates the index with the contents of that commit
+  * `git reset --mixed «commit»` (the default when `git reset «commit»` is specified) moves the branch that HEAD is pointing to, but also updates the index with the contents of that commit
   * `git reset --hard «commit»` moves the branch that HEAd points to, updates the index and also the working directory.
 This actually might destroy any uncommitted changes in your working directory
 * `git checkout «commit»` moves the HEAD and changes the working directory like `git reset --hard «commit»` does but it's "safer": it won't let you checkout without actually committing your index (staging area) and will attempt to merge your current working directory with the target one, and error-out if it's not possible to cleanly do it.